Dearly Beloved — Excerpt

 SILVUS

 Enough of your jaunts and gibs.
 You prance like a pompous filly in chaffing heat.
-The jauntiest whiskey mellows with age, buy you’re more incessant than your schoolroom days: as retrograde as a tardigrade, yet wanton for their wit.
+The jauntiest whiskey mellows with age, but you’re more incessant than your schoolroom days: as retrograde as a tardigrade, yet wanton for their wit.

 BANBERRY